Session and account controls

 Every workspace is organized around client practices.
 Users only reach the practice, provider, claim, payment, and report surfaces their role and account access allow.
 Restricting an offshore biller to four of eight clients is native, not a workaround.

 PHI access is logged in the application with user identity, tenant ID, timestamp, and action.
-Audit logs are retained for seven years, in line with HIPAA Security Rule §164.312(b) audit controls.
-Sensitive identifiers (SSN, MRN) are encrypted at rest.
+Audit rows are hash-chained per record so tampering is evident; the implementation review documents how to verify the chain.
+Logs are retained seven years, beyond the six-year documentation retention minimum in 45 CFR §164.316(b)(2)(i).
+SSNs are encrypted at rest.

 HTTPS is enforced in production with HSTS, frame protection, strict referrer handling, and a content security policy tuned for the public site and authenticated app.
-TLS 1.2 minimum, TLS 1.3 preferred.
+TLS itself is terminated by the hosting platform (Vercel) and follows the TLS versions it supports, not a floor Medi sets in its own code.

 Review packet